 - Mascara Wands - In 1958, Factor was the first to shift mascara application from involving a brush to involving a carefully designed makeup wand.

 Elizabeth Arden is another eponymous company created by Elizabeth Arden (born Florence Nightingale Graham) in 1910.
 She sold her products from the Red Door salon on Fifth Avenue to the socialites, suffragettes, and working women of New York City.
 A talented saleswoman and innovator, Arden's company is best-known for its striking lipstick shades that have adorned women's lips at profound moments in history.
 For example, suffragettes donned her famous red lipstick as a statement for female emancipation, and she launched a new lipstick shade during World War II called V for Victory.
-These are some of her innovations according to the company's website; you can still purchase Elizabeth Arden makeup products and fragrances today.
+These are some of her best vintage makeup products and innovations according to the company's website; you can still purchase Elizabeth Arden makeup products and fragrances today.

 - Travel-Size - Where would everyone be without travel-sized beauty products, which the Elizabeth Arden company first brought to the world?